Geometry Ace – Support

 Assist menu: Enable Teacher

-Press “Enable Teacher” button.
+Teacher: Press “Enable Teacher” button.
 A “Teacher” tab will appear on the right-hand side of your screen and it will automatically open.
 If this is your first time enabling teacher mode, tap on white box at top to enter the teacher name.

 Student: Once any teacher enables teacher mode, a “Student” tab will appear on all iPads on the local wifi network that are running the Geometry Ace app.
 The student opens this tab, and if it is their first time logging in as a student, they need to enter their student name in the white box at the top.
 Then the student taps on the teacher name they want to be connected to.